raspberrypilearning/flatgame/en/step_3.md

 --- task ---
 4. Download the images: Find the folder where you saved them.
 Download to your computer.
 --- /task ---

 --- /collapse ---

+One thing that might help mentors is that they could take all the photos using their phone.
+They could then open the starter project themselves, import all the images for all their creators, and then share their remix with the kids.
+Then the kids can remix and delete the images that are not their own, and edit their ones.
+The mentor could also add images that they wanted in their that represent their club.

+--- collapse ---

+---

+title: Import via Club starter project

+---

+--- task ---

+1. Club Mentors take all the photos using their phone, capturing creators work and also any additional images they want that represent the club.
+--- /task ---

+--- task ---
+2. Mentors open the starter project on their device.
+--- /task ---

+--- task ---
+3. Upload all the images for all creators on to the starter project.
+--- /task ---

+--- task ---
+5. Creators can then remix the project, delete any images that are not their own, and edit the ones that belong to them.
+--- /task ---

+--- /collapse ---